Ukrainian Association of Football: Foundation in independent Ukraine

 About the fact that on the world map appeared a new nation the world society realized on 1 December 1991 after the conduction of the All-national referendum.

 After all that, on 13 December in the big hall of the State Committee of Physical Culture and Sport (also later known as Ministry in affairs of the Youth, Sport, and Tourism) the Council of federations in one voice accepted the following declaration:

 13 December is the day when the Football Federation of Ukraine was established.

 Some time at the end of February 1992 the Agence France-Presse spread information that the FIFA without waiting for its congress granted a status of provisional members to national federations of Ukraine, Georgia, Slovenia, and Croatia.
 According to its commentary, that was made in order for the associations of those four countries in advance build their relations with football unions of other countries, and their footballers participate in friendlies of national team levels.
 Soon at address of the Football Federation of Ukraine arrived relevant official documents not only from FIFA, but from UEFA that were signed by general secretaries of those organizations, Sepp Blatter and Gerhard Aigner.
 In his interview in that regard the FFU first president Viktor Bannikov noted, "The relate to the powers of our federation on implementing of all transferring rights and participation of national and club teams in international competitions.
-Questions about such powers were placed before the relevant authorities during my stay in Zurich in mid February.
+Questions about such powers were placed before the relevant authorities during my stay in Zürich in mid February.
 On 24 February we sent a request to the FIFA asking for an answer.
 The returning fax did not make us wait long."

 On 16 February 1992 there kicked off the 1992 Ukrainian Cup which became the first football tournament among professional teams since Ukraine revived its independence.
 The first round of the 1992 Higher League was scheduled on 6–7 March 1992.
 On 29 April 1992 the FFU scheduled its first international friendly with the Hungary national football team.

 The head coach of the national team was originally planned to appoint Valeriy Lobanovskyi, who at that time headed the UAE national football team.
 Viktor Bannikov did not fail to inform that to the shores of Persian Gulf was sent an invitation on the address of the Maître of domestic coaching corps, and Lobanovskyi gave a prior agreement.
 But he will be ready to lead the Ukraine national football team only at the end of the term of current contract, to which at that tie remained about a month.
 Thereby the first coach of national team had to be picked from the members of coaching council that included Anatoliy Puzach (Dynamo), Yevhen Kucherevskyi (Dnipro), Yevhen Lemeshko (Torpedo), Yukhym Shkolnykov (Bukovyna), Viktor Prokopenko (Chornomorets), and somewhat later they were joined by Valeriy Yaremcheko (Shakhtar).